Coefficientwise Hankel-total positivity of the row-generating polynomials for the output matrices of certain production matrices: Row-generating polynomials of Catalan-Stieltjes matrices

-where $J_{n,k}=0$ unless $0\le k\le n$ and $J_{0,0}=1$.
+with initial conditions $J_{n,k}=0$ unless $0\le k\le n$ and $J_{0,0}=1$.
+The generalized $1$-Jacobi--Rogers triangle $\textbf{J}^{(1)}$ is often called the {\it \textbf{Catalan-Stieltjes triangle}} \cite{Aig01,PZ16}.
+In particular, for all $\delta_i=1$, $\textbf{J}^{(1)}$ is called the {\it \textbf{Stieltjes matrix}} \cite{Fla80}.
 The $\textbf{x}$-log-convexity, $\textbf{x}$-log-convexity of higher order and coefficientwise Hankel-total positivity of $(J_{n,0})_{n\geq0}$ have been studied, see \cite{CLW15,MMW17,PZ16,Sok,WZ16,Zhu13,Zhu17,Zhu19,Zhu21} for instance.
-But the following question is open. \begin{ques} Find conditions ensuring the coefficientwise Hankel-total positivity of the sequence of row-generating polynomials $J_n(q)=\sum_kJ_{n,k}q^k$ for Catalan-Stieltjes matrices defined by (\ref{recurr+PJS}). \end{ques}
+But the following question is open. \begin{ques} For the Catalan-Stieltjes matrix defined by (\ref{recurr+PJS}), let $J_n(q)=\sum_kJ_{n,k}q^k$ be its n$th$ row-generating polynomial.
+Find conditions ensuring coefficientwise Hankel-total positivity of the sequence $(J_n(q))_{n\geq0}$. \end{ques}